mrjgallagher/Code-Assessment-One/README.md

 3.Set Main.java as your main class, and add logs.txt as an input argument.

-Next Steps :
+## Next Steps to improve this code, if given more time :

-Writing unit tests
+1.Write more unit tests

-Write Base class for handling Database Connections
+2.Write a Base class for handling Database Connections.

-Improve error handling flow and increase error logging messages output details
+3.Improve error handling flows, and increase error logging output detail.